The 11 Best Shoes For Bunions To Keep You Comfortable & Supported, Per Podiatrist Guidelines

-Nothing can ruin a nice walk quite like wearing the wrong shoes for your feet, and it's only made worse if you struggle with an issue as uncomfortable as bunions.
-A painful bump that develops on the inside of the big toe joint, bunions can cause the foot to appear misshapen and feel quite stiff, especially if your shoes are squeezing that area.
+Nothing can ruin a nice walk quite like wearing the wrong shoes for your feet—and if you struggle with an issue as uncomfortable as bunions, that pain is even more disruptive.
+A painful bump that develops on the outside of the big toe joint, bunions cause the foot to appear misshaped and feel quite stiff, a feeling that’s often enhanced when your shoes don’t fit properly in the toe area.

 What are bunions?